isaacnmm/pestpolicy-hugo2XX/content/posts/preventing-and-identifying-wasps-nests/index.md

 layout: post
 ---

 Wasps can be a significant nuisance and sometimes pose a danger, especially to those allergic to stings.
-Preventing and identifying [wasp](https://pestpolicy.com/baby-wasp/) nests early on can save you a lot of trouble and potential harm.
+Preventing and identifying [wasp](https://pestpolicy.com/baby-wasp/)nests early on can save you a lot of trouble and potential harm.
 Here's a detailed guide on how to do both effectively.

 ###  Prevention